 Your volunteers work hard for your nonprofit.
 But with many activities, there can be risk involved.
-We’ve compiled 5 tips for your Volunteer Liability Waiver that will ensure your organization is protected, and your volunteers are prepared for their next volunteer opportunity.
+We’ve compiled five tips for your volunteer liability waiver that will ensure your organization is protected and your volunteers are prepared for their next volunteer opportunity.

 What is a volunteer liability waiver?

 Volunteers must sign a liability waiver document in order to participate in activities with some risk involved (such as building homes or renovating community spaces).
 Typically, a volunteer waiver protects a service provider, like your nonprofit, from liability in the event of an accident involving any of your volunteers.
 In addition, the volunteer waiver should serve as a document of understanding between the nonprofit and its volunteers.
 It’s important that volunteers are aware of the level of risk involved and are willing to sign a volunteer waiver form before partaking in the activity to ensure your nonprofit and its volunteers are safe from the outset.